joseook/portfolio-basic/README.md

 ## Demo

-- See a live demo of the portfolio [gif] (./source/img/screenshots/giphy.mp4).
+- See a live demo of the portfolio [here](./source/img/screenshots/projeto.gif).

 ## Contents